 Big data in finance refers to large, diverse (structured and unstructured) and complex sets of data that can be used to provide solutions to long-standing business challenges for financial services and banking companies around the world.
 The term is no longer just confined to the realm of technology but is now considered a business imperative.
 It is increasingly leveraged by financial services firms to transform their processes, their organizations, and the entire industry.

-- Big data in finance refers to large, diverse (structured and unstructured) and complex sets of data that can be used to provide solutions to long-standing business challenges.
+Big data in finance refers to large, diverse (structured and unstructured) and complex data sets that can be used to provide solutions to long-standing business challenges.

 How Big Data Is Revolutionizing Finance